Alex-Bishka/ml-fun/mnist-mech-interp/Finding-Notes.md

 - we have two tests for deep supervision:
   1. intermediate layers learning edge detection (horizontal/vertical edges of digits as subfeatures)
   2. hierarchal intermediate layers learning key subfeatures in each corner of an image divided in fourth, and then key subfeatures in the top/bottom half (the next layer)
+    - more hierarchal subfeatures might not necesarily be good, but also argument that the first layer 16->4->2 subfeatures has a lot of waste/crap in it...
 - we have some evidence that these features are better than random
   - this is mixed and it seems to depend on the original seed used to create the noisy subfeatures (can hit better subfeature learning via noise)
 - we have some evidence that learning the human subfeatures makes the model more human like
   - see our final summed activations (the subfeature influenced networks all seem to be less confident on classifying random noise images as digits)
 - performance from our deep supervision has minor-to-negligible performance loss to the identical network that does not utilize the auxilary loss from deep supervision
+- we can beat baseline performance - how can we do it consistently???
+  - we were able to do so on two layer sub features, but only on the final layer...

 While not deep supervision:
 - we have shown that an NN can solve for both the local minima and constraints place on intermediate features